-Examples of inappropriate behavior resulting in a Regular Demerit may include disruptive behavior in the classroom, hallways, morning assembly, recess, or cafeteria; being out of uniform, tardiness to class without a pass, littering; in possession of electronic devices, cell phones, or other items not needed in school; improper language (written/verbal), writing or passing notes in school; disrespect toward teachers, adults in charge, or fellow students.
+Examples of inappropriate behavior resulting in a Regular Demerit may include (but not exhaustive) inappropriate iPad usage, chewing gum, disruptive behavior in the classroom, hallways, morning assembly, recess, or cafeteria; being out of uniform, tardiness to class without a pass, littering; in possession of electronic devices, cell phones, or other items not needed in school; improper language (written/verbal), writing or passing notes in school; disrespect toward teachers, adults in charge, or fellow students.

-Though examples are listed, the Principal or teacher has the right to determine the appropriate form of issuing a regular demerit depending on the circumstance of the particular incident.
+Though examples are listed, the Principal and/or teacher /teacher aide has the right to determine the appropriate form of issuing a regular demerit depending on the circumstance of the particular incident.